wglass/lighthouse/docs/source/configuration/haproxy.rst

         server: 30000

-The only *required* configuration settings are the `config_file` and `socket_file`, but such a barebones setup is probably not what you want.
+The only *required* configuration settings are the `config_file` and `socket_file`, but such a bare-bones setup is probably not what you want.
 The main points of configuration will be the `global` and `defaults` settings, where you can list any HAProxy config directives that will go under those respective stanzas in the generated config file.